 The Coventry Cross of Nails is a powerful and inspirational symbol worldwide of forgiveness and reconciliation.
-In post conflict Europe of the 1950’s and 60’s, the presentation of a Cross of Nails to churches in Kiel, Dresden, Berlin and other cities destroyed by Allied bombing, symbolized peace and the growing trust and partnership that developed.
+In the post-conflict Europe of the 1950’s and 60’s, the presentation of a Cross of Nails to churches in Kiel, Dresden, Berlin and other cities destroyed by Allied bombing, symbolized peace and the growing trust and partnership that developed.

 By the 1970’s this courageous vision began to spread to other areas of conflict and the Community of the Cross of Nails was formed in 1974.
-There are now 170 CCN Partners around the world drawn together by the Coventry story and working for peace and reconciliation within their own communities and countries.
+There are now over 200 active CCN Partners around the world drawn together by the Coventry story and working for peace and reconciliation within their own communities and countries.

 Their work is demanding and diverse.
 It may focus on issues of politics, race, religion, economics, environment, sexual orientation or personal animosity.
 It can have broad and far-reaching, national consequences, or it can make significant difference to individual lives.